xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 5. Open a row to inspect expected versus actual values.
 6. Download the analysis JSON if the result should be shared with support or stored with a test report.

+How to read the analysis:

+- **Status** is calculated from the result findings.
+Failed findings make the result failed; pending findings make it pending when no failure is present.
+- **Category** is inferred from the result title/bundle text and helps group results, for example XRC-137/API or XRC-729.
+- **Finding** is the reason detected by the analyzer, such as timeline failed, status mismatch, input failed, API failed, contract read failed, final check failed or scenario assertion failed.
+- **Expected vs actual** shows what the plan expected and what the run actually produced.

 ---

 ## 12. End-to-end recipes